-1.39 The Dodd-Frank Act provided the SEC and the Commodity Futures Trading Commission (CFTC) with the authority to regulate over-the-counter derivatives and required central clearing and exchange trading for derivatives.
-The SEC has regulatory authority over specific security-based swaps (including credit default swaps), and the CFTC has primary regulatory authority over all other swaps, including energy-rate swaps, interest-rate swaps, and broad-based security group or index swaps.
-Standardized swaps will be traded on an exchange or in other centralized trading facilities, which will promote transparency; standardized derivatives will also have to be handled by central clearinghouses.
-The Dodd-Frank Act requires all cleared swaps to be traded on a registered exchange or board of trade.3
+- 1.39 The Dodd-Frank Act provided the SEC and the Commodity Futures Trading Commission (CFTC) with the authority to regulate over-the-counter derivatives and required central clearing and exchange trading for derivatives.
+The SEC has regulatory authority over specific recurity-based swaps (including credit default swaps) and the CFTC has primary regulatory authority over all other swaps, including energy-rate swaps, interest-rate swaps, and broadbased security group or index swaps.
+In an effort to promote transparency, standardized swaps will be traded on an exchange or in other centralized trading facilities; standardized derivatives will also have to be handled by central clearinghouses.
+The Dodd-Frank Act requires all cleared swaps to be traded on a registered exchange or board of trade.3 - 1.40 The Dodd-Frank Act also provides regulators the authority to impose capital and margin requirements on swap dealers and major swap participants.4 The credit exposure from derivative transactions will be considered in banks' lending limits. - 1.41 Bark: may continue engaging in principal transactions involving interest-rate, foreign-exchange, gold, silver, and investment-grade credit default swaps, subject to Section 619 (commonly referred to as "the Volcker Rule") of the Dodd-Frank Act limitations on proprietary trading.
+See discussion of the Volcker Rule in paragraph 1.48.
+For commodities and most other metals, energy, and equities, banks must shift their swap operations to a separately capitalized affiliate within the holding entity.